csc-training/hpc-python/docs/mooc/using-compiled-code/interfacing-c-with-cffi.md

 to utilize library that does not have a Python interface, or utilize own code written in C or Fortran.

-Python standard defines C Application Programmer’s Interface (API) which is to most comprehensive way to interact with external code written in C or C++.
+Python standard defines C Application Programmer Interface (API) which is to most comprehensive way to interact with external code written in C or C++.
-However, in many cases one can interact with C/C++ more easily by using **cffi** package or Cython.
-We start by looking how to use **cffi**.
+However, in many cases one can interact with C/C++ more easily by using [CFFI](https://cffi.readthedocs.io) package or Cython.
+We start by looking how to use CFFI.

-Cffi is an external package providing C Foreign Function Interface for Python.
+CFFI is an external package providing C Foreign Function Interface for Python.
-Cffi allows one to interact with almost any C code from Python, however, C++ is not currently supported.
+CFFI allows one to interact with almost any C code from Python, however, C++ is not currently supported.
 User needs to add C-like declarations to a Python code, and even though the declarations can often be directly copy-pasted from C headers or documentation, some understanding of C is normally required.

-Cffi has two different main modes, "ABI" and "API".
+CFFI has two different main modes, "ABI" and "API".
 In ABI mode one accesses the library in binary level, while in API mode a separate compilation step with C compiler is utilized.
 ABI  mode can be easier to start with, but API is faster and more robust, and is thus normally the recommended mode.

 ## Calling a C library function

-For illustrating how to utilize cffi in the API mode, let's see how one can call functions from C math library within Python code.
+For illustrating how to utilize CFFI in the API mode, let's see how one can call functions from C math library within Python code.
 The approach works for any shared object i.e .dll (Windows) or .so (Linux and others) or .dylib (OS X).
 To start with, we create a Python file which we will call